xlladdins/xll24/README.md

 There is a reason why many companies don't use the ancient Microsoft Excel C SDK.
 It is notoriously difficult to use.
-The xll library makes it easy to register native code for functions and macros.
+The xll library makes it easy to register native code to call functions and run macros from Excel.

 ## Install

-Install `xll.msi`.
-This installs the library and header files.
-It also installs a template for creating new projects, natvis files for debugging, and Code Snippets for creating new functions and macros.
+Run [`xll.msi`](setup/Release/xll.msi) to install a template project called `xll` that will show up when you create a new project in Visual Studio.

 ## Use

-In Visual Studio create a new xll project...
+In Visual Studio create a new [xll project](img/new_project.png).

-Add code snippets for functions and macros.
+...example...

+## Excel

+Everything Excel has to offer is available through the [`Excel`](excel.h) function.

+## Create

+Write your own functions or call 3-rd party libraries.

 ## Function